54 Worked Examples: Internal Flows

 Now the Reynolds number can be calculated, i.e.,

-and Reynolds number.
+Here, the friction factor is a function of relative roughness and Reynolds number.
 For the wrought iron pipe, the relative roughness

-.
+Consulting the Moody chart for and , we can find the friction factor, which is about .
 The pressure drop in the pipe can now be calculated, i.e.,

 and inserting the values give

-Required power to overcome this pressure loss is
+The required power to overcome this pressure loss is

-is the perimeter of the section.
-We have a square cross-section of side
+where is the cross-sectional area, and is the perimeter of the section.
+We have a square cross-section of side , so the equivalent hydraulic diameter is

 The average flow velocity can be found from the flow rate and cross-sectional area.
-The pipe area
+The pipe area is

-Therefore, from the Moody chart the friction factor is
+Therefore, from the Moody chart, the friction factor is

-Returning to the calculation of the pressure drop then
+Returning to the calculation of the pressure drop, then

 (b) The power required to move the air through this part of the duct and overcome this pressure drop is